Our Responses to the DTAC Questions

 B3 | Describe clearly the intended or proven benefits for users and confirm if / how the benefits have been validated

 The intended user benefits of Pathway through Pain are reductions in anxiety (GAD-7), depression (PHQ-9), stress (PSS) and disability (ODI).
-These are achieved through the practice of chronic pain self-management and cognitive approaches learnt throughout the course.
+These are achieved through the practice of chronic pain self-management and cognitive approaches learnt throughout the program.

 The effectiveness of Pathway through Pain has been the subject of a research study published in the British Journal of Pain.